Accelerated Bachelor of Science in Nursing

 As a graduate of the program, you will have the knowledge to:

-- Integrate theories and concepts from liberal education into nursing practice (cross-curricular skill: critical and creative thinking).
+- Integrate knowledge, skills and values from liberal education into the nursing discipline.

-- Integrate effective leadership skills to improve the quality of health care (cross-curricular skill: teamwork, diversity, inclusion and equity).
+- Integrate nurse-led initiatives and leadership to improve the quality and safety of health care.

-- Integrate effective interprofessional communication and collaboration into professional nursing practice (cross-curricular skill: teamwork).
+- Integrate effective interprofessional communication and collaborative team-based partnerships into professional nursing practice.

-- Integrate behaviors that reflect nursing values and professional standards into practice (cross-curricular skill: ethical reasoning; diversity, inclusion and equity).
+- Integrate behaviors that reflect nursing values, ethics, and professional standards into practice.

 Application and Admission